My philosophy around achieving results is simple:

 - Led Development of in-database analytics (breakthrough in industry)

-- Invented BYNET (1 of 5 engineers), which made Teradata platform linearly scalable (allowed Teradata to become #1 in Enterprise Data Warehousing)
+- Helped invent BYNET (1 of 5 engineers), which made Teradata platform linearly scalable (allowing Teradata to maintain #1 position in Enterprise Data Warehousing)

 Turning Points in my Career